Why Isn’t Feminism Common Sense?

 What is feminism?
 Why do so many people think of feminism as a dirty word and imagine feminists as man-hating angry complainers?
 I was struck recently, while watching a TED Talk by Chimamanda Ngozi Adichie where she tells stories of her experiences with feminism, by the frustration that feminism even needs to be defended.
 It does make me angry that equal rights isn’t just a common sense, gut reaction for so many people.
 I’m constantly upset when trying to break through to someone who doesn’t believe I deserve the same rights simply because I was born female.

 Obviously not everyone you meet in life will share your opinions and there often isn’t much you can do about that, but when their differing opinions directly belittle your every merit and existence based off of something as arbitrary as gender then there’s a problem.
 “I often make the mistake of thinking that something that is obvious to me is just as obvious to everyone else,” says Adichie.
 But inevitably we will find some form of resistance in our lives against the notion that feminism should be a norm.
-I want to explore some of the ways to deal with the types of anti-feminists you are sure to encounter.
+I want to explore some of the ways to deal with the types of anti-feminists you are sure to encounter and how to counter their arguments against feminism.

 The Misinformed Person